-Upon graduating, Flaherty moved to San Francisco and kept up with music, making her breakthrough with the 2011 mixtape I Stopped Caring in ’96 and soon landing a deal with a major label.
-Not long after putting out her 2013 EP What If It Is (featuring a collaboration with Danny Brown), K.Flay launched her own label for the release of her full-length debutLife As a Dog (a 2014 album that “pairs spaced-out rap beats and chiming indie rock,” according to Entertainment Weekly).
+Upon graduating, Flaherty moved to San Francisco and kept up with music, making her breakthrough with the 2011 mixtape I Stopped Caring in ’96 and landing a deal with a major label.
+Not long after putting out her 2013 EP What If It Is (featuring a collaboration with Danny Brown), K.Flay launched her own label for the release of Life As a Dog.
+Then in 2016, she became the first artist signed to Night Street/Interscope Records (an imprint helmed by Imagine Dragons frontman Dan Reynolds), releasing Crush Me that August.
 “I feel like I’ve somersaulted into everything that’s happened since I first started making music,” says Flaherty.
 “It’s like I kept slowly turning to the right and ended up doing this for a living, which is pretty amazing to me.”

 In creating Every Where Is Some Where, K.Flay hit a new level of complexity and candor in her lyrics, as encapsulated in the stream-of-consciousness storytelling of tracks like “Champagne.”
 “Details are everything to me,” says Flaherty of that gorgeously unhinged song’s lyrical intricacy.
 “There are only so many ways that humans feel—but infinite ways to describe and embody those feelings.”
 And in immersing herself in the process of crafting such lyrics, Flaherty eventually arrived at the realization that “you can understand the fact of your own smallness in this world while still celebrating the very particular singularity of who you are and where you happen to stand.”
 That moment of truth proved to be an album-defining revelation, and instilled Every Where Is Some Where with an unlikely sense of hope.
 “Each song on the record is about creating a different kind of meaning out of a different kind of something,” Flaherty says.
 “Even the dark places are places.
 You’re still somewhere.”

 - 1 of 3